Get

 The Highlander is a relatively new cat breed, having begun refinement in 2004.
 These big, powerful cats are easy to spot thanks to their loosely curled ears and long sloping foreheads.
 Their noses are wide and long, with a larger nose leather than most cats.
 The muzzle, chin, and nose give the Highlander a boxy muzzle look.

 These cats love to play and thrive on human company.
-They’re relatively quiet but have a lot of energy, especially when it comes to chasing and hunting games.
+They’re relatively quiet but have a lot of energy, especially in chasing and hunting games.

 5. Siamese